faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 The other option is that Emma was being fooled during the translation process by her husband.
 Could Joseph have been fooling Emma, too, on the translation of the BoM?
 The historical record indicates that at least on some matters Joseph had no problem keeping things from Emma.
 [The Nauvoo polygamy essay](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng) states: "But Emma likely did not know about all of Joseph's sealings".
 Furthermore, if the Partridge sisters testimony can be believed, Joseph had the Partridge sisters sealed to him a second time in order to hide the first sealings (which happened behind Emma's back) from Emma's knowledge, thus leading her to believe that the second sealing was the first (see Marquardt's [Emily on the Witness Stand](https://imgur.com/a/oscY6)).
 Either Joseph completely hid the sealings from Emma, or if the Partridge sisters' testimony is correct, then Joseph was not above performing an elaborate ritual for the purposes of deliberately deceiving his wife.
 By any estimation, Joseph was not being up-front with Emma about his sealings/marriages, so it is reasonable to be suspicious of her level of knowledge with the creation of the Book of Mormon, also.

-> First, Sidney Rigdon’s daughter, Nancy Rigdon Ellis, was eight years old when Parley P. Pratt and Oliver Cowdery presented her father with a copy of the Book of Mormon in their home.
+> [Callister:Arg2:5] First, Sidney Rigdon’s daughter, Nancy Rigdon Ellis, was eight years old when Parley P. Pratt and Oliver Cowdery presented her father with a copy of the Book of Mormon in their home.
 She said that she recalled the event because of the conflict that arose:

-> I saw them hand [my father] the book, and I am as positive as can be that he never saw it before.
+>> [Callister:Arg2:6] [Quoting Rigdon's daughter] I saw them hand [my father] the book, and I am as positive as can be that he never saw it before.
 He read it and examined it for about an hour and then threw it down and said he did not believe a word in it.[10]

-> Later, however, he did accept the Book of Mormon, joined the Church, and became one of its leaders.
+> [Callister:Arg2:7] Later, however, he did accept the Book of Mormon, joined the Church, and became one of its leaders.

 If Rigdon were co-conspiring with Joseph, how would his daughter know what manuscripts Rigdon was reading or working on?
 First off, she would have been 6 or 7 during the manuscript creation process, and secondly, the manuscript would not have been bound in book form.
 How many 6 or 7 year olds would know the provenance of unmarked documents their preacher father is reading or writing?
 Thirdly, if Rigdon were willing to co-conspire to create the BoM, then it makes sense that he would have wanted to misdirect those around him into thinking he was encountering the book for the first time when it was presented to him.

-> Second, Sidney Rigdon’s son John spoke to his father as he lay on his deathbed: “[Father], you owe it to me and to your family to tell [the truth about the Book of Mormon].”
+> [Callister:Arg2:7] Second, Sidney Rigdon’s son John spoke to his father as he lay on his deathbed: “[Father], you owe it to me and to your family to tell [the truth about the Book of Mormon].”

-> In other words, this is the day of reckoning; be totally honest before you go to the judgment bar.
+> [Callister:Arg2:8] In other words, this is the day of reckoning; be totally honest before you go to the judgment bar.

-> The son then recounted his father’s response: “My father looked at me a moment, raised his hand above his head and slowly said, with tears glistening in his eyes: ‘My son, I can swear before high heaven that what I have told you about the origin of that book is true.’”
+> [Callister:Arg2:9] The son then recounted his father’s response: “My father looked at me a moment, raised his hand above his head and slowly said, with tears glistening in his eyes: ‘My son, I can swear before high heaven that what I have told you about the origin of that book is true.’”

-> After this tender moment, the son said, “I believed him.”[11]
+> [Callister:Arg2:10] After this tender moment, the son said, “I believed him.”[11]

-> Later, John joined the Church, and thus another argument fell by the wayside.
+> [Callister:Arg2:11] Later, John joined the Church, and thus another argument fell by the wayside.

 This statement must be balanced by the fact that [Ridgon instructed his wife to burn all of his writings upon his death](http://www.mormonthink.com/mormonstudiesrigdon.htm#34).
 If Rigdon had nothing to hide, then why have his writings all burned?
 Also, a co-conspirator stands to lose much by admitting to being part of a significant conspiracy, even on their death-bed (we are creatures who seek meaning, so admitting to a lie on one's deathbed would be a horrible way to undermine the meaning of one's life).